DeuxHuitHuit/snippets/README.md

-# 288-sublime-snippets
+# Deux Huit Huit's snippets
-My personal variation of sublime-snippets for Deux Huit Huit based on the snippets of @BloodBrother
+A collection of useful snippets for Deux Huit Huit's methodology.